kaa-ching/tbe-qml-ui-spike/README.md

+# TBE UI redesign spike

 This code was created to showcase the use of QML to make a new, rich UI for the open source physics puzzle game "The Butterfly Effect"
     http://the-butterfly-effect.org .
+It is prototype code, meant to express and validate concepts.
+Integrating into the existing TBE project will probably take significant time.

 The goals of this "spike":
  * prototype a new, simpler UI